Whereis

 whereis is a command on Unix and Unix-like operating systems used to locate some special files of a command like the binary file, source and manual page files.
+The whereis utility was first included with 2BSD, dating back to 1979.

 Syntax

 The whereis man page provides the following sample usage:

 % # Find all files in /usr/bin which are not documented in /usr/man/man1 with source in /usr/src: